BenchatonDev/switchU/README.md

 - `B Button`: close open menus or subcategories
 - `+ Button`: open the options menu for a game

+## Misc:
+- `You can ignore games by creating an "ignore.txt" file in your "sd://switchU/" folder.`

 ## Building
 ### Dependencies
 - [wut](https://github.com/devkitPro/wut)